Hog-CERN/Hog/docs/index.md

 ## Contacts
 Would you like to have fun with git and a Tcl?
-Please join us and read the [Contributing](03-Contributing) section.
+Please join us and read the [Developing for Hog](04-Developing-for-Hog) section.

 To report an issue use the git issues in the [Hog git repository](https://gitlab.cern.ch/hog/Hog).
 Please check in existing and solved issues before submitting a new issue.